 2. What are the warning signs of elder abuse?

 While one sign does not necessarily indicate abuse, some indicators that there could be a problem are:

 - Change Bruises, pressure marks, broken bones, abrasions, and burns may be an indication of physical abuse, neglect, or mistreatment.

 - Bruises around the breasts or genital area can occur from sexual abuse.

 - Sudden change in alertness and unusual depression may be indicators of emotional abuse.

 - Sudden changes in financial situations may be the result of exploitation.

 - Bedsores, unattended medical needs, poor hygiene, and unusual weight loss are indicators of possible neglect.

 - Strained or tense relationships, frequent arguments between the caregiver and elderly person are also signs.
-Read our section on
+Read the “Families and Caregivers” section on our

-Factsheets & Publications for more information about how caregivers can prevent elder abuse.
+NCEA Publications Database for more information about how caregivers can prevent elder abuse.